Lessizmo

 Performance and Scalability

-Are there any performance or scalability concerns?
-Does a performance test need to be conducted?
+Are there performance or scalability concerns?

-Traceability
+Observability and Traceability

 Testability